bigpipe/bigpipe/SPEC/Pagelet.md

 Pagelets can have custom authorization methods so you can create conditional layouts.
 This is great for adding an administrator view for example.
 Authorization should be as simple as possible and not care about any issues.
-A single callback with a true/false should be suffectient.
+A single callback with a true/false should be sufficient.

 ```js
 Pagelet.extend({